torvalds/linux/Documentation/networking/devlink/mlx5.rst

      - driverinit
      - Control the size (in packets) of the hairpin queues.

+   * - ``cqe_compress_type``
+     - string
+     - permanent
+     - Configure which mechanism/algorithm should be used by the NIC that will affect the rate (aggressiveness) of compressed CQEs depending on PCIe bus conditions and other internal NIC factors.
+This mode affects all queues that enable compression.
+       * ``balanced`` : Merges fewer CQEs, resulting in a moderate compression ratio but maintaining a balance between bandwidth savings and performance
+       * ``aggressive`` : Merges more CQEs into a single entry, achieving a higher compression rate and maximizing performance, particularly under high traffic loads

 The ``mlx5`` driver supports reloading via ``DEVLINK_CMD_RELOAD``

 Info versions